danjbrown/ssl-tls-web-services/README.md

 ## SSL/TLS authentication for web services on a LAMP stack

-In many cases using SSL/TLS is the most secure way to implement web service authentication: IP addresses can be forged and session based authentication potentially intercepted during the transfer.
-The information below assumes that you have already created and partly configured a new Apache SSL virtual host file, but explains how to generate and use a self-signed certificate in the context of this type of authentication.
+In many cases using SSL/TLS is the most secure way to implement web service authentication: IP addresses can be forged and session based authentication intercepted.
+The information below explains how to generate and use a self-signed certificate in the context of this type of authentication, assuminge that you have already created and partly configured a new Apache SSL virtual host file.

 ## Installation